dadish/sass-import-resolve/Readme.md

-Parses sass string and returns an array of paths that resolve the `@import` declaration.
+Parses sass string and returns an array of filenames that the @import directives resolve.

 ## Installation